ToJans/idris101/README.md

 People that want to join need to send a pull request for this readme and add themselves, their github account name and their timezone.

-You can do his by editing the file here: https://github.com/ToJans/idris101/edit/master/README.md
+You can do this by editing the file here: https://github.com/ToJans/idris101/edit/master/README.md

 * Andrew Jones - @andrewscj - UTC+0 (DST)
 * Tom Janssens - @ToJans - UTC+1 (DST)